Immune Thrombocytopenic Purpura

 There are 2 forms of ITP:

 - Acute thrombocytopenic purpura.
 This is the most common type of ITP and mainly affects younger children.
 Less commonly, it may occur in older children and adults.
 Symptoms often appear after a virus, such as chickenpox.
 Acute ITP often starts suddenly.
-Symptoms may go away in less than 6 months, often within a few weeks.
+Symptoms may go away in less than 6 months, usually within a few weeks.
 Treatment is often not needed.
-The disorder often does not come back.
+The disorder usually does not come back.
 Acute ITP is the most common form of the disorder.

 - Chronic thrombocytopenic purpura.
 This disorder can happen at any age.
 Symptoms can last from 6 months to several years.
 Or they may last for your whole life.
 Adults have this type more often than children do, but it does affect teens.
 Women have it more often than men.
 Chronic ITP can go away and come back often.
 You must have ongoing follow-up care with a blood specialist (hematologist).